Meijin Karate Embroidery

 Our staff are very experienced, they have at least 20 years working with Tajima industrial embroidery systems, and they produce excellent work.
 They will also advise you if your embroidery design is correct as far as the Japanese is concerned, and correct it if necessary, normally at no cost to you.

 When you call please have all your information ready, and if possible, send us an image of what you want us to embroider.
-This is because many “Kangi” characters have identical sounds but very different meanings!
+This is because many “Kangi” (Chinese Characters) characters have identical sounds but very different meanings!

 A Customized Service Without Equal!

 We will fix Everything before we sew it

 Why do we go to so much trouble

 The concept behind our custom embroidery service is simple.
 From start to finish you will deal only with the artist who creates and sews your design.
 This eliminates misunderstandings, saves a lot of time, and judging from our thousands upon thousands of happy customers, is the only way to create custom Japanese embroidery designs!

 Well, we were asked by Japan Transocean Airways, a subsidiary of five star Japan Airlines the Japanese National Airline, if they could have our permission to use the cover logo design from our latest book, “Okinawa: Birthplace of Karate” on the fuselage of a new Boeing 737 they had just purchased.
 Of course we agreed, and the “christening” ceremony can be seen above!